 Young Basset Hound puppies are irresistible with their innocent charm, adorable clumsiness, and cute cuddly look.
 However, if you keep showering your Basset Hound with fuss and affection all the time, you might do them a disservice.

-This might sound a bit bizarre because why on earth would you not show your new dog how much that you adore them?
+This might sound a bit bizarre because why on earth would you not show your new dog how much you adore them?
 Of course, I’m not suggesting you should withhold love from your puppy, but if you make it a habit to give your young Basset Hound the opportunity to be on their own sometimes, you will thank yourself in the future.

 Leaving your Basset Hound alone will build their confidence like nothing else.